 In February 1993, the Board established a separately designated standing Audit Committee to review the internal accounting procedures of Alexion, consult with our independent registered public accounting firm and review the services provided by the independent registered public accounting firm.
 The Audit Committee operates pursuant to a charter which has been approved and adopted by the Board of Directors and is reviewed and reassessed annually by the Audit Committee.
 A copy of the Audit Committee charter is available on Alexion's website at -- http://files.shareholder.com/downloads/ALXN/1465242430x0x310908/d6794e0d-0a65-4b3a-97f2-51e08eb010c7/AUDIT_COMMITTEE_CHARTER.pdf.
 Dr. Link, Mr. Mathis, Mr. Norby and Dr. Rummelt are the current members of the Audit Committee.
 Mr. Norby serves as chairman.
 The Board of Directors has determined that each member of the Audit Committee is an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
+Our Board of Directors has also determined that Mr. Norby is an "audit committee financial expert" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
 During the year ended December 31, 2011 the Audit Committee held 8 meetings.